Massachusetts Public Health Inspector Training: Housing

 - Price: $100

-- Length: Generally takes six to twelve months to complete, with a two year maximum.
+- Length: Generally takes six to nine months to complete, with a one year maximum.

 - Competencies: Housing, Health Promotion and Disease Prevention

 - Supplemental materials: Syllabus, May 2018 (PDF)

 (Note that you must select the Enroll option for all four prerequisite trainings in order to receive a Certificate of Completion.)

 About this Course

 This course is designed to train public health and housing officials to comprehensively and uniformly enforce housing-related laws and regulations, including State Sanitary Codes (SSC) 105 CMR 400.000: General Administrative Procedures and 410.000: Minimum Standards of Fitness for Human Habitation, which we will refer to as 400 and 410, respectively.

 At the conclusion of the course, a Certificate of Completion will be provided to all learners who successfully complete the 5 course elements listed below.
 A certificate of completion and 25 contact hours will be issued once you submit the final post test and course evaluation.
 Self-paced modules that you completed as part of the course offer additional certificates and credits.